Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to score more than 72.5 points in four of 11 games this season.
+- UTSA has combined with its opponents to score more than 72.5 points in one game this season.

-- UTSA's games have gone over 72.5 points in only one opportunity this season.

-- Friday's over/under is 7.7 points lower than the two team's combined 80.2 points per game average.

-- This contest's total is 23.3 points more than the 49.2 these two squads combine to surrender per game this season.
+- The two teams combine to average 80.2 points per game, 7.7 more than the total in this contest.

-- The average total in Hilltoppers games this season is 66.9, 5.6 points fewer than Friday's total of 72.5 .
+- Hilltoppers games have an average total of 66.9 points this season, 5.6 fewer than Friday's over/under.

-- The 72.5 total in this game is 13.8 points above the 58.7 average total in Roadrunners games this season.
+- In 2021, games involving the Roadrunners have averaged a total of 58.7 points, 13.8 fewer than this game's set over/under.

 Western Kentucky Stats and Trends